tkurtbond/tkurtbond.github.io/posts/2020/02/20/miniatures-and-battlemaps-at-my-table/index.rst

 long straight cuts and cross cuts.
 There is another style of paper miniatures drawn in a manner so that you cut out the irregular outline of the figure itself with many small or curving cuts.
-These are much harder, and are more difficult to store, but are very impressive to look at.
+These are much harder to cut out, and are more difficult to store, but are *very* impressive to look at.
 (You can see some examples in the Monsters_ collection at `One Monk Miniatures`_) That's too much work for me!

 .. _Monsters: http://onemonk.com/monsters.html
 .. _`One Monk Miniatures`: http://onemonk.com/